-This is surely your favorite way to use laziness to boost productivity, but it is actually an essential action if you want to boost your cognitive abilities.
+This is surely your favourite way to use laziness to boost productivity, but it is actually an essential action if you want to boost your cognitive abilities.
 Even if you do not feel lazy, a short break for your brain and body is a good idea.

 5. Set Alarms

 Set an alarm for a planned amount of time, nothing too long.
-An alarm that goes of every twenty minutes or so will keep you going and will show you how much you can have done within a short timeframe.
+An alarm that goes off every twenty minutes or so will keep you going and will show you how much you can have done within a short timeframe.
 It might sound as annoying now, but whenever that timer goes off, you will get a feeling that you have accomplished something.
 This is bound to make you more productive at some point.

 6. Play Music While Working